With both pet ownership on the rise and the increasing appeal of owning reptiles, it’s only natural that more and more people are beginning to ask…

 You will see some pretty cute pictures if you google “bearded dragon and cat” or “bearded dragon and dog”.

-Only you will be able to discern whether or not your cat or dog can be trusted around your bearded dragon.
+But at the end of the day, only YOU will be able to discern whether or not your cat or dog can be trusted around your bearded dragon.

-But even if you believe your cat or dog poses no threat, it is still really important that you supervise any and all interactions.
+However, even if you believe your cat or dog poses no threat, it is still really important that you supervise any and all interactions.

 If you’ve never had a reptile before, bearded dragons are notoriously a great pet to start with.
 Why?

-Well besides their wonderful temperaments, they’re just really easy to care for and relatively inexpensive once you’ve bought and set up their habitat.
+Well, besides their wonderful temperaments, they’re just really easy to care for and relatively inexpensive once you’ve bought and set up their habitat.

 So, if you can’t tell by now bearded dragons make pretty great pets, especially where reptiles are concerned!